All faculty, staff and currently enrolled students may access.

 RefWorks is a database you create of these citations that often include links to the full text article.

-RefWorks is an internet-based utility for managing bibliographic citations.
-It creates bibliographies and can incorporate citations as you write within Microsoft Word.
+RefWorks is an online tool for managing, organizing, and sharing citations.
+It allows you to generate reference lists and bibliographies and can incorporate citations as you write within Microsoft Word.

 RefWorks Quickstart Guide

-- Login by clicking on the RefWorks link above (or on the University Library home page).
-If you are not at the main GGU campus, you will be prompted for your GGU4You login OR your last name and student ID.
+- Login by clicking on the RefWorks link above or from the Databases A to Z list.
+If you are not at the main GGU campus, you will be prompted for your GGU4You login OR your family name and student ID number.

 - Click on the Sign Up for an Individual Account link

-- Enter the requested information including a username and password, then click on Register.
+- Enter the requested information including a login name and password, then click on Register.

 - The group code, which is included in the email confirming your registration, will allow you to access your RefWorks account from off-campus.
 If you do not have the Group Code and have a Refworks account, please contact the University Library Reference Desk at 415-442-7244.